-At the Meeting, shareholders may ask questions online once they have been verified.
-It may not be possible to respond to all questions.
-However shareholders as a whole will have a reasonable opportunity to ask questions about or make comments on the management of the Company.
+At the Meeting, shareholders attending online may ask questions online once they have been verified.

+It may not be possible to respond to all questions submitted online.
+However, shareholders as a whole, will have a reasonable opportunity to ask questions about or make comments on the management of the Company.
 Shareholders are encouraged to lodge questions prior to the Meeting by submitting your questions online at investorvote.com.au.
-To use this facility, you will need your six-digit Control Number and Securityholder Reference Number (SRN) or Holder Identification Number (HIN), which are located on the front of the letter sent to shareholders advising you of the arrangements for the 2020 Annual General Meeting.
+To use this facility, you will need your six-digit Control Number and SRN or HIN, which are located on the front of the letter sent to shareholders advising you of the arrangements for the 2021 Annual General Meeting.